Live coding: Multi-user programming and shared memory

 Multi-user programming has developed in the context of group music-making, through the long development of the Republic system developed and employed by members of the network band PowerBooks Unplugged.
 Republic is built into the SuperCollider language, and allows participants to collaboratively write live code that is distributed across the network of computers.
 There are similar efforts in other languages, such as the distributed tuple space used in the Impromptu language.
 Additionally Overtone, Impromptu and Extempore support multi-user sessions, in which any number of programmers can intervene across the network in a given runtime process.
 The practice of writing code in group can be done in the same room through a local network or from remote places accessing a common server.
 Terms like laptop band, laptop orchestra, collaborative live coding or collective live coding are used to frame a networked live coding practice both in a local or remote way.

 Organizations

 TOPLAP (The (Temporary|Transnational|Terrestrial|Transdimensional) Organisation for the (Promotion|Proliferation|Permanence|Purity) of Live (Algorithm|Audio|Art|Artistic) Programming) is an informal organization formed in February 2004 to bring together the various communities that had formed around live coding environments.
 The TOPLAP manifesto asserts several requirements for a TOPLAP compliant performance, in particular that performers' screens should be projected and not hidden.

-On-the-fly promotes live coding practice since 2020.
-This is a project co-funded by the Creative European program and run in Hangar, ZKM, Ljudmila and Creative Code Utrecht.
+On-the-fly promoted live coding practice between 2020-2022.
+This was a project co-funded by the Creative European program and run in Hangar, ZKM, Ljudmila and Creative Code Utrecht.